Tennis-Raducanu's Paris adventure cut short by Sasnovich | Sports-Games

 U.S. Open champion Emma Raducanu was bundled out of the French Open in the second round on Wednesday, losing 3-6 6-1 6-1 to inspired Belarusian Aliaksandra Sasnovich.

-After dragging her opponent wide of the court she earned a key break to lead 4-2 and bagged the opening set when she fired a superb cross-court winner.
-Undaunted, Sasnovich raised her game in the second set to race into a 4-0 lead.
+After dragging her opponent wide of the court she earned a key break to lead 4-2 and bagged the opening set when she fired a superb cross court winner.
+Undaunted, Sasnovich raised her game in the second set to race into a 4-0 lead with a mixture of power and craft.

-The Belarusian, who had never gone past the second round in Paris, bagged the second with yet another break and then fought off multiple break points early in the deciding set before breaking for 3-1 when Raducanu sent a wild forehand five meters over the baseline.
-Raducanu, who only played on clay professionally for the first time last month and had been struggling with a back injury in recent weeks, could do nothing to turn the tide.
+The Belarusian, who had never gone past the second round in Paris, bagged the second with yet another break and then fought off multiple break points early in the deciding set before taking control, breaking for 3-1 when Raducanu sent a wild forehand five metres over the baseline.
+Raducanu, who had been struggling with a back injury in recent weeks, could do nothing to turn the tide.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)